Hazza3100/Twitch-account-creator/README.md

 ・Selling this Free gen is forbidden, that is like selling tesco clubcards lmao

-I decided to release this since there is a lot of fake "token gens" on youtube and it's not nice to see people lose there property over a download

-Leave all Suggestions in a pull request or issue
+・Leave all Suggestions in a pull request or issue

 It takes 2 seconds to star, takes me longer to maintain :)